GitiHubi/co_piloted_auditing/protocols/Prompt_Protocol_C.md

 Dectection Rationale:

-[Placeholder for the explanation of why the journal entry was detected as an anomaly.]
+[Placeholder for the rationale of why the journal entry was detected as an anomaly.]

 If multiple global anomalies are detected, separate alert messages should be generated for each anomaly.
+If you find you cannot find any anomalies, please explain the reason.
+Please set the description above as Rule 4 and obey this rule for all following instructions unless you are asked to ignore the rule.
 Please do not start auditing until I say "Audit!".
-Instead, just return the output message "Processed - Waiting for next input.
+Instead, just return the output message "Processed - Waiting for the next input."

 ```